PubNubDevelopers/Customized-Chat-App/web/customized-chat-app/README.md

 1. yarn install
 1. yarn dev
 1. You can now navigate to `localhost:3000` in your browser.
 The first time you run the application on a new keyset it will have to first do some initialization, which will take a few seconds.

+### More information on App Context configuration used by this app
+User Metadata Events are required to receive updates from other users such as their name or profile picture being changed.
+Channel Metadata Events are used to notify others that a channel's name has changed.
+Membership Metadata Events are used to notify others that a user has joined or left a channel.
+Get All Channel Metadata is used when first initializing an application, to join all public channels.
+Get All User Metadata is used to search for other users and cache other app users.